section-engineering-education/engineering-education/articles/how-to-build-astatic-site-with-gatsbyjs/index.md

 - It has a great [community of developers](https://www.gatsbyjs.com/contributing/community/)

 ### Prerequisite Knowledge
-In order to get stared with GatsbyJs, you will need some knowledge of the followings:
+In order to get started with GatsbyJs, you will need some knowledge of the followings:
 - [React.js](https://reactjs.org/) (the basics, components, etc.)
 - [Nodejs](https://nodejs.org/en/) (the basics, [npm](https://www.npmjs.com/), etc)
 - [GraphQL](https://graphql.org/) (the basics and advanced)